Epidiah/The-Night-Writer/lol.md

 # Playing Through the Eras

 Set it up so that folks can dial into the era of comic or cartoon they want to play in.

+Set schisms between various canon and popular head-canons.
+Bring fandom into the mix.

+Dials for various levels of cartoonish to grim violence.

+# GMing

+GM role assigned by interchangeable?

+Borrowed from Bullwinkle & Rocky: The narrator shifts back and forth between opposing sides.
+The narrator is emboldened to champion their side in the struggle.

+Possibly concurrent stories in different eras of the IP.